HARRIET TINKA - ROLE MODEL & AMBASSADOR

 Tell us a little bit about yourself?

 My name is Harriet Tinka.
 I am originally from Uganda and take pride in my roots.
 I am family oriented and the third born out of seven siblings.
 I believe I am a perfect example of finding a need in the community and filling it.
 My students call me a “Powerhouse Role Model who makes being genuine the most powerful thing of all”.
 A few years ago when I was attending university, my dream was to become a supermodel.
 My dreams were shattered when a jealous boyfriend who was obsessed with me kidnapped me, threatened to cut my body in pieces and burn my body.
 He stabbed me twice on the left leg and abandoned me for death.
 I was in the worst shape any human can ever be.
 I struggled with depression and isolation.
-I was one day inspired by a little girl on a wheel chair who said to me “ move forward and use your pain to inspire others” With my positive attitude and relentless traits, I decided to live a life with no limitations and inspire teens.
+I was one day inspired by a little girl on a wheelchair who said to me “ move forward and use your pain to inspire others” With my positive attitude and relentless traits, I decided to live a life with no limitations and inspire teens.

-I started teaching in modeling schools on building self esteem and loving yourself unconditionally.
+I started teaching in modeling schools on building self-esteem and loving yourself unconditionally.
 My inspiration was contagious.
 Soon parents and teens were looking to me to get inspiration.
 With all the support and encouragement I got, I started doing workshops in 2013 to instill this energy to the young people.
-My workshops are titled “I Believe in Me Because…” They combine modeling sessions and self esteem strategies to discover new ways to achieve goals and have the most life changing and empowering journey.
-These uplifting workshops have been featured in the media as being effective in reducing youth bullying and building self confidence.
+My workshops are titled “I Believe in Me Because…” They combine modeling sessions and self-esteem strategies to discover new ways to achieve goals and have the most life-changing and empowering journey.
+These uplifting workshops have been featured in the media as being effective in reducing youth bullying and building self-confidence.
 And as a result, I was nominated in the Educator category for the 31st YWCA Women of Distinction Awards.
 Every teen in the program leaves with an experience of a lifetime.
-My mission is to offer the most innovative, empowered, life changing, sustainable, supportive and professional workshops to all youths.
-Also support all youths to have a sense of purpose and live to their full potential.
+My mission is to offer the most innovative, empowered, life-changing, sustainable, supportive and professional workshops to all youths.
+Also, support all youths to have a sense of purpose and live to their full potential.

 I like to give back to the community.
-I volunteer in the in school mentoring at inner city schools and absolutely enjoy all the moments spent with the pre-teens.
+I volunteer in the in-school mentoring at inner-city schools and absolutely enjoy all the moments spent with the pre-teens.
 They inspire me to become a better person.
 I also do several charity fundraising events.

 Furthermore, I believe in mental toughness training.
-I participated and completed the 12 mile Tough Mudder 2013 Whistler military challenge.
+I participated and completed the 12-mile Tough Mudder 2013 Whistler military challenge.
 My message is that there are no limits on what one can achieve when we remove all the mental barriers we set for ourselves.

 I strive to be the best at everything I do and believe if you give light to people, they will find their way.
-In addition to working with charities, I have been involved in team sports and been awarded Gold, Silver and Bronze medals in race-walks, 5 Km and 10 Km runs.
+In addition to working with charities, I have been involved in team sports and been awarded Gold, Silver and Bronze medals in race-walks, 5 Km and 10 Km run.
 I feel blessed to be able to empower the young children of today.
 As a designated Certified Management Accountant, I know the value of a good education.
 I believe living in an environment with gratitude, believing in oneself and dreaming big is the way to connect to the world.